What it is

 The only Museum in the world solely dedicated to United States Marine Corps (USMC) aviation, with the largest and most complete collection of vintage aircraft flown by Marine pilots in the world.
 The Museum tells the proud story of USMC Aviation and the part it has played in defending America.

-Aircraft and Artifact Displays:
+Aircraft and Artifacts

-- One of the world’s finest collections of Marine Aviation patches
+- One of the world’s finest collections of Marine Aviation patches.

 The Museum maintains and restores vintage aircraft used by the United States Marine Corps (USMC) through work performed by employees and volunteers.